AstarNetwork/growth-program/ui-dao.md

 | 5 | 100% |

  ### Examples
  1. Alice chose to take a Tier 1 task and completed it within the expected time frame.
-The codes were reviewed, it was very clean it was rated 5.
+The codes were reviewed, it was very clean and it was rated five (5).
 Alice received an incentive of $100 worth of ASTR.
  2. Bob chose to take a Tier 3 task and completed it within the expected time frame.
-The codes were reviewed, but it is not the best so it was rated 3.
+The codes were reviewed, but it is not the best so it was rated three (3).
 Bob received an incentive of $300 worth of ASTR.